Spicy Mexican Street Corn Salad

 - Pinch of red pepper flakes

-- In a large bowl, combine the mayo and feta until mixed.
+- In a large bowl, combine the mayonnaise, feta cheese, and lime juice.

-- Stir in the diced jalapeno and cilantro.
+- Stir in the diced jalapeño, red onion, cilantro, chili powder, garlic, and red pepper flakes.

 - Add in the corn into the cheese mixture and stir until well coated.

-One of the things I love about this dish is that you can make it ahead of time and then just pop it in the fridge for a couple of hours.
-(Make sure you don’t leave it out for too long since the mayonnaise could go bad!)
-This recipe makes a huge batch and almost all of it got eaten.
+One of the things I love about this side dish is that you can make it ahead of time and then just pop it in the fridge for a couple of hours.
+This recipe makes a huge batch and it always gets eaten.
 I think that’s a pretty good sign!